managedcloudservices_7_1920x540

 ASSESSMENT OF THE WORK OF THE SUPERVISORY BOARD

-The supervisory board regularly assesses the effectiveness of the performance of the duties of itself and its committees.
+The supervisory board regularly assesses the effectiveness of its own and its committees performance of their duties.
 Self-assessment is based on a specific catalogue of criteria that the supervisory board has drawn up for this specific purpose.

 AGE LIMIT AND LONG-TERM SUCCESSION PLANNING FOR THE MANAGEMENT BOARD

-The supervisory board has set the age limit for the initial appointment or reappointment of members to the management board at a maximum of 67 years.
+The supervisory board has set the age limit for the initial appointment or reappointment of members to the management board at 67 years.

 The supervisory and management board consult with each other on the timing and appropriate measures to ensure suitable long-term appointments to management board vacancies.
 Particular attention is paid to outstanding professional qualifications, experience in the industry, many years of management experience and personal suitability.
 The diversity targets set for this purpose are taken into account.